Filtrations and asymptotic geometry of non-Archimedean norms on section rings: Introduction.

 \paragraph{Strategy of proof.} Theorem A follows by quantisation from its finite-dimensional analogue, which is already completely new and requires a deep study of the $d_1$ and $d_\infty$-metric properties of the Gérardin action on the Goldman--Iwahori space $\cN(V)$.
 The two fundamental results are Theorems \ref{thm:d1envelope} and \ref{thm:dinftyenvelope}.
 The former requires determinant arguments building on \cite{boueri,reb:2} while the latter, especially in the non-diagonalisable case, requires involved results on almost-orthogonalisations and insights from \cite{goldmaniwahori}.

-Theorem B first requires new results on geodesic rays in the finite-dimensional setting again.
-Furthermore, while the finite-dimensional analogue of Theorem B, Theorem \ref{thm:convergencemeasurefindim}, is almost trivial once the right formalism is developed, its proof does not work in the graded setting.
+While Theorem \ref{thm:convergencemeasurefindim}, which is the finite-dimensional analogue of Theorem B, is almost trivial once the right formalism is developed, its proof does not work in the graded setting.
 The proof of Theorem B is much more difficult, relying on a technical result of \cite{cmac} and a volume argument inspired by \cite{bdl:kenergy,reb:3}, adapted to the setting of non-Archimedean graded norms.

-Theorem C follows straightforwardly from the arguments of \cite{reb:wn}, with a slight modification of its main construction.
+Theorem C uses the arguments of \cite{reb:wn}, with a slight modification of its main construction.

-\paragraph{Thoughts.} The $d_p$-analogue of Theorem \ref{thm:d1envelope} and therefore of Theorem A remains elusive to the author: neither an argument involving \cite{cmac} nor the Gram--Schmidt projection of \cite{boueri} seem to work, while it is clear that the determinant argument used for $d_1$ does not generalise to $p>1$.
-In practice, $d_p$-Lipschitzness is not required for the main results of the article, but it would make Theorem A more complete.
+\paragraph{Thoughts.} The $d_p$-analogue of Theorem \ref{thm:d1envelope} and therefore of Theorem A, though not required for our main results, remains unclear.
+While one can show a $d_p$-type uniform convexity result, obtaining an $L^p$-analogue of the CAT(0) condition using the framework of Euclidean buildings, it turns out as was pointed out by Tamás Darvas to the author that it is an open problem in metric spaces in general whether $L^p$ CAT(0) conditions imply Busemann convexity.

 As mentioned in \cite{reb:wn} already (but also \cite{donaldson:symmetric,codogni:tits}), it is desirable to either upgrade the result from Theorem C to a more complete building-style picture, or to understand precisely why such an upgrade is impossible.
 More precisely, buildings have the fundamental property that any two elements share an apartment, i.e.\ belong to a same flat subspace.
 This is clearly not true of our metric flat cones, suggesting the picture to be more subtle than what is given by Theorem C.